gcohenfr/gcohenfr.github.io/team.md

 **Nikolaus Fortelny** (Ph.D. in Biochemistry, 2016)

-   - Supervisors Profs.
+   Supervisor: Profs.
 Pavlidis from CHiBi and Overall from Centre for Blood Research)
    - Currently working in CeMM Research Institute, Austria

 - Amrit Singh (Ph.D. in Experimental Medicine,2016): currently a postdoctoral Fellow at PROOF Centre of Excellence, Vancouver, BC, Canada